More than 480,000 compete as NCAA athletes, and just a select few within each sport move on to compete at the professional or Olympic level.

 Men’s ice hockey

-- NHL draft data from 2014.
-There were 210 draft picks in that year.
-Only 5 players from NCAA rosters were selected in that draft.
+- NHL draft data from 2015 (source: hockeydb.com).
+There were 211 draft picks in that year.
+Only 7 players from NCAA rosters were selected in that draft (all from Division I teams).
 However, this is not indicative of the likelihood of going from a college team to a professional team due to the nature of the NHL draft, where players are typically selected prior to turning college-aged.

-- In examining the subsequent hockey pathways of 2014 draftees, we determined that 60 of the 210 (source: hockeydb.com) had attended an NCAA college for any period of time through October 2015.
+- In examining the subsequent hockey pathways of 2015 draftees (hockeydb.com), it was determined that 51 of the 211 (source: collegehockeyinc.com) attended an NCAA college for any period of time through February 2017.
 These numbers, although not fully comparable to those used in the other sports examined, were used to calculate an approximate NCAA to Major Pro percentage.
 Note that only a small subset of players drafted ever play in an NHL game.
 Undrafted college players may go on to sign contracts with NHL teams after completing college (those numbers are not part of the current NCAA to Major Pro calculation).

-- In 2014, 31% of players on active NHL rosters played college hockey, up from about 20% in the year 2000 (source: collegehockeyinc.com).
-Of the 1,437 hockey players under contract with any NHL team in 2014, 27% were former NCAA student-athletes (all but one from Division I ice hockey programs).
+- In 2016, 30% of players on active NHL rosters played college hockey (all in Division I), up from about 20% in the year 2000 (source: collegehockeyinc.com).
+71% of former college players in the NHL played at least three college seasons, and 36% played all four.
 Thanks to Nate Ewell at College Hockey, Inc. for providing these data.

-- These calculations do not account for other domestic or international professional soccer opportunities.
+- These calculations do not account for other domestic (e.g., NASL, USL) or international professional soccer opportunities.